OHIOXOIHO/LayerAdjuster/README.md

 # LayerAdjuster
-Increase and Decrease the layers of selected lines without ruining them in Aegisub.
+Automation script for Aegisub.
+Increase and Decrease the layer number of selected lines without ruining their order.